top of page

 LEADERSHIP

-Our congregation has been led by Rev Winnie Gordon (she/her) since 2014.
-Winnie's delivery of worship consciously caters for the spectrum of beliefs held by those who attend Unitarian services.
+Our congregation is a collaborative leadership between our committee and our part-time minister Rev Winnie Gordon (she/her) since 2014.
+Winnie's delivery of Sundays consciously caters for the spectrum of beliefs held by those who attend Unitarian services.

 Originally raised Roman Catholic, Winnie came to Unitarianism in 2006, seeking a place where doubts were welcome and questions encouraged, and she very quickly recognised it as her spiritual home.
-For Winnie, Unitarianism is not just a religion but a way of living a life that is inclusive, furthering fairness and equality, and seeking justice for all.
-She works at fulfilling these precepts in all she does: in conducting inclusive services, aiding in the Lay Worship Training courses, and in encouraging Unitarian endeavours in anti-racism work.
-She is also involved with Ladywood Community Project, a local charity that aids families experiencing financial hardship and poverty.
+For Winnie, her practice as a Unitarian is a way of living a life that is inclusive, furthering fairness and equality, and seeking justice for all.
+She works at fulfilling these precepts in all she does: in conducting inclusive gatherings, aiding in training of 'lay worship' leaders, and in encouraging Unitarian endeavours in anti-racism work.
+She is also involved with the Ladywood Community Project, a local charity that aids families experiencing financial hardship and poverty.

 A photo of Winnie Gordon, the Minister of the Birmingham Unitarian congregation, smiling.